Co-Management is another buzzword in the device management world. What is this co-management?

-All Co Management Video Tutorial in one post here.
+All Co-Management Video tutorials in one post.

 Why Modern Management?

-How to move from Traditional to Modern Management?
+How to move to Cloud Management?

 The first step of this transition should be Windows 10 co-management with SCCM and Intune.
-Prominent organizations can’t take a big leap towards modern management.
+Prominent organizations can’t take a big leap toward modern management.
 Co-management is the best approach to transformation in a controlled and iterative way.

 Entry Points to Co-Management?

-1. SCCM + Domain Joined Devices 2.
-Intune + AAD Joined Devices
+- SCCM + Domain Joined Devices

-1. SCCM + Domain Joined Devices
+SCCM + Domain Joined Devices

-From my perspective, setting up compliance policy in Intune is much better experience than in SCCM.
-And moreover, there are some advanced controls in Intune compliance policies.
+From my perspective, setting up a compliance policy in Intune is a much better experience than in SCCM.
+Moreover, there are some advanced controls in Intune compliance policies.

 After the co-management configuration, compliance policies can be deployed via Intune.
 We don’t need to create and implement compliance policies from SCCM.

-2. Intune + AAD Joined Devices
+Intune + AAD Joined Devices

-You can configure the SCCM to perform co-manage of that machine with Intune as you can see in the co-management configuration video above.
+You can configure the SCCM to perform co-manage of that machine with Intune, as you can see in the co-management configuration video above.
 Intune can deploy an SCCM client to Intune managed devices so that the device would be capable of installing Win 32 applications via SCCM.

 Co-Management SCCM Pre requisites?

 The Cloud Distribution Point is another PaaS solution in Azure, and it’s a content location in the cloud.
-The CDP role is similar to on-prem Distribution Point role.
-The clients from the internet can easily get the content from Cloud Distribution Point.
+The CDP role is similar to the on-prem Distribution Point role.
+Clients from the internet can easily get the content from Cloud Distribution Point.

 Sample High-Level Architecture of Co-Management with SCCM & Intune